-Joseph Roger "Broadway" Jenkins - Born November 18, 1911 in Appleton, Wisconsin – Died May 4, 1994 was an American professional ice Hockey defenceman and right winger.
+Joseph Roger "Broadway" Jenkins - Born November 18, 1911 in Appleton, Wisconsin – Died May 4, 1994 was an American ice Hockey defenceman, right winger and coach.

 Jenkins played junior with the Port Arthur West End Juniors team that lost in the 1927 Memorial Cup final to the Owen Sound Greys.

 Jenkins later closed out his amateur career with the junior Edmonton Imperials in 1929-30 season.